vineethsagar/digi-prex/README.md

 1. Goto the project folder location
 2. Open Command Prompt
+3. type `npm install` and enter
-3. type `nodemon` and enter
+4. type `nodemon` and enter
-4. The server will be started at 3000 port
+5. The server will be started at 3000 port

 There are 3 Routes